trufflesuite/trufflesuite.com/public/docs/getting_started/migrations.md

 Note that the filename is prefixed with a number and is suffixed by a description.
 The numbered prefix is required in order to record whether the migration ran successfully.
 The suffix is purely for human readability and comprehension.

+At the beginning of the migration, we tell Truffle which contracts we'd like to interact with via the `artifacts.require()` method.
+This method is similar to Node's `require`, but in our case it specifically returns a contract abstraction that we can use within the rest of our deployment script.

-The function exported by each migration accepts a `deployer` object as a first parameter.
-This object aides in deployment by both providing a clear syntax as well as performing some of the more mundane duties of contract deployments, such as saving deployed artifacts for later use.
+All migrations must export a function via the `module.exports` syntax.
+The function exported by each migration should accept a `deployer` object as its first parameter.
+This object aides in deployment by both providing a clear syntax for deploying smart contracts as well as performing some of deployment's more mundane duties, such as saving deployed artifacts for later use.
 The `deployer` object is your main interface for staging deployment tasks, and its API is described at the bottom of this page.

-Like all code within Truffle, your [contract abstractions](/docs/getting_started/contracts/) are provided and initialized for you so you can easily interact with the Ethereum network.
-These abstractions are an integral part of the deployment process, as you'll see below.

 # Initial Migration